La Jolla Cove: Events

-The La Jolla Cove is home to the annual "La Jolla Cove Rough Water Swim" in September which is one of the oldest ocean swims in the world.
+La Jolla Cove is home to the annual "La Jolla Cove Rough Water Swim" in September which is one of the oldest ocean swims in the world.
 It is also home to the annual La Jolla Concours d'Elegance held at the Scripps Park every spring.

+La Jolla Cove hosts the La Jolla Christmas Parade & Holiday Festival.
+This annual festival consists of floats, booths, and vehicles with festive themes such as Santa Claus.
+This event is a free event thanks to donations and sponsors (Chase, Copy Cove of La Jolla, US Bank).
+The festival offers activities including arts and crafts tables, pictures with Santa Claus, educational exhibits, and performances of cultures.